clarkgrubb/home/README.rst

     ATTRIB +H /S /D C:\.*

 The hidden files in the Windows home directory of the form NTUSER.DAT* are caches of the registry.
+Hard to miss these files at the command line because of their long names.

 Temporary Files
 ---------------